pshirole/pranavshirole.github.io/_posts/2020-09-15-Cats_vs_Dogs.md

 After 25 epochs, the *training loss* = 0.1 and *training accuracy* = 0.9, while the *validation loss* = 0.11 and *validation accuracy* = 0.95.
-The model has performed much better after applying transfer learning as compared to the CNN we used earlier.
+The model has performed much better after applying transfer learning as compared to the plain CNN we used earlier.

 ## Evaluating accuracy and loss for the model